Housing Rights for Victims of Domestic and Sexual Violence in Philadelphia County

 What if I live in subsidized housing?

-If you live in Section 8 Voucher, HUD or public housing, you are protected by the Philadelphia Unfair Rental Practices Ordinance and the Violence Against Women Act (VAWA).
-You cannot be denied admission or evicted because of domestic violence, sexual assault, dating violence or stalking.
-You also can’t lose your voucher if you break your lease to escape violence.
+If you are a public housing, Section 8 voucher or Section 8 projectbased tenant, you are protected by the Philadelphia Unfair Rental Practices Ordinance and by the federal Violence Against Women Act (VAWA).
+Under VAWA, you can’t be denied admission or evicted because of domestic violence, dating violence or stalking.
+VAWA also says you can’t lose your voucher if you break your lease to stay safe.

 ________________________________ (Landlord’s Name)